tofuutils/tenv/README.md

 ### gotofuenv use version

-Switch the default OpenTofu version to use (set in `.opentofu-version` file in GOTOFUENV_ROOT).
+Switch the default OpenTofu version to use (set in `.opentofu-version` file in TOFUENV_ROOT).

 `gotofuenv use` has a `-w` flag to write `.opentofu-version` file in working directory.

 Available parameter options:

 - an exact [Semver 2.0.0](https://semver.org/) version string to use
-- a Semver constraint string (checked against available in GOTOFUENV_ROOT directory)
+- a Semver constraint string (checked against available in TOFUENV_ROOT directory)
-- latest (checked against available in GOTOFUENV_ROOT directory)
+- latest (checked against available in TOFUENV_ROOT directory)
 - latest-allowed is a syntax to scan your OpenTofu files to detect which version is maximally allowed.
 - min-required is a syntax to scan your OpenTofu files to detect which version is minimally required.